ckoga/1908_flashcards/README.md

-# FlashCards Starter Kit
+# FlashCards

 ## Abstract

-Flashcards is a project designed to help students get comfortable working with multiple files.
-By using 12 files we are getting used OOP and TDD.
-Following the data from file to file helps to highlight the imprtance of TDD and OOP.
+Flashcards is a project designed to strengthen the Test Driven Development process.
+It helps to highlight the importance of writing tests first to reduce bugs and maintain SRP code.
+One really important aspect is making sure the code/tests I wrote works correctly with the already existing code in the starter kit.
+Using mocha and chai for this project allowed me to get a better handle on assertion statements and the syntax for using expect.

 ## GIF